Why Skylake Yosemite Camp?

 We still refer to our Four-week sessions as a “traditional camp session.”
-Four-week sessions provide enough time for projects to be completed, adequate time for out-of-camp trips (such as 3 day backpack trips) and for campers to develop deep friendships.
-However, we understand that our world has become much busier and a greater majority of our campers come for two weeks.
-Sadly, our two-week campers cannot take part in everything that Skylake has to offer.
-There simply isn’t enough time.
-Many of our first-time campers start with the two-week camp.
+Four-week sessions provide enough time for projects to be completed, adequate time for out-of-camp overnight backpacking trips if the camper so chooses and for campers to develop deep friendships.
+However, we understand that our world has become much busier and thus a great number of campers come for two weeks.
+Many of our first-time campers start with the two-week session.

 Since Yosemite is Only a Short Distance from Skylake, Will My Child Have an Opportunity to Go?

 Skylake offers day trips to Yosemite.
 As with all of the activities, the campers decide if Yosemite is something they want to do.
-A Yosemite day trip might include stops at Glacier Point gazing down on Curry Village, a hike up the mist trail to Nevada and Vernal Falls, or a trip to the Big Trees just inside the Wawona gate.
+A Yosemite day trip might include stops at Glacier Point gazing down on the valley below and look towards Half Dome, a hike up the mist trail to Nevada and Vernal Falls, or a trip to the newly renovated Big Trees just inside the Wawona gate.